 preparation

-1. All vegetables should be organic and as fresh as possible.
-Thoroughly wash, but do not peel the vegetables.
-Cut them into large chunks and place in a heavy-bottomed pot with the stick of kombu and ginger slices.
+- All vegetables should be organic and as fresh as possible.
+Thoroughly wash the vegetables, but do not peel them.
+Cut them into large chunks and place them in a heavy-bottomed pot with the stick of kombu and ginger slices.

-2. Cover with filtered clean water and simmer for 2 – 4 hours.
+- Cover with filtered, clean water and simmer for 2 – 4 hours.
 The longer you cook the broth, the richer and more flavourful it will be.
-10 minutes before turning off the heat, tie the bunches of parsley and coriander together and add to the broth.
+Ten minutes before turning off the heat, tie the bunches of parsley and coriander together and add them to the broth.
 This will impart added mineral ions.

-3. Remove the vegetables with a slotted spoon and reserve for other uses.
+- Remove the vegetables with a slotted spoon and reserve them for other uses.

-4. Strain and season with salt and pepper.
-Serve each bowl with a squeeze of lemon, freshly grated ginger and turmeric and enjoy the warm healing replenishment to your body.
+- Strain and season with salt and pepper.
+Serve each bowl with a squeeze of lemon, freshly grated ginger, and turmeric, and enjoy the warm healing replenishment of your body.